opengeospatial/geopackage/README.md

 Reading the document
 --------------------
-The main specification is in the [spec/](spec/) folder.
+The main specification can be read at http://opengis.github.io/geopackage/.

-It can also be read in HTML format at http://opengis.github.io/geopackage/.
+The asciidoc source for the specification is in the [spec/](spec/) folder.

 Contributing
 ------------